What is ISO 11898 based CAN Protocol and Why it is critical software solution for Vehicle Networking

 Such coherent coordination between the various Automotive ECUs’ is made possible by the software modules that ensure a seamless inter-ECU communication.

-And that brings us to the CAN protocol and everything associated with it.
-Sit tight as we explore the CAN stack and its layered technology architecture.
+And that brings us to the ISO 11898 based CAN protocol and everything associated with it.
+Sit tight as we explore the CAN protocol and CAN Software along with its layered technology architecture.

-But first, let’s start with why a need was felt for such a software protocol solution.
+But first, let’s start with why a need was felt for an ECU communication protocol.

 Why Automotive Industry needs a CAN Software Stack?